Hampden–Sydney College: Name

 Under the influence of his mentor and father-in-law Witherspoon, Smith named the college for two English champions of liberty, John Hampden (1594–1643) and Algernon Sydney (1622–1683).
 Hampden lost his life in the battle of Chalgrove Field during the English Civil War.
-Sydney, who wrote "Discourses Concerning Government", was beheaded by order of Charles II following his (unproven) implication in a failed attempt to overthrow the king.
-These proponents of religious and civil liberties were much admired by the founders of the college, all of whom were active supporters of the cause of American independence.
+Sydney, who wrote Discourses Concerning Government, was beheaded by order of Charles II following his (unproven) implication in a failed attempt to overthrow the king.

 Presidents

 The following is a list of the Presidents of Hampden–Sydney College from its opening in 1775 until the present.

 Academics

 Hampden–Sydney enrolls approximately 1,000 students from 30 states and several foreign countries and emphasizes a rigorous, traditional liberal arts curriculum.